Project4Dimensions/phpCounter/README.md

 The aim of pageRetrievalCounterPHP is to provide clear explanations and references in several languages, so as to enhance the usefulness of the PHP algorithm.

-## How to use pageRetrievalCounterPHP.php
+## How to use pageRetrievalCounterPHP

 Essential pageRetrievalCounterPHP plain text files:
 ```